kostmetallist/heuristics-classifier/README.md

 `./run.sh` on Unix systems or `start.bat` on Windows.

 ### Input log data
-Log files in CSV and XLSX formats are presenteed under `log_collector/resource` directory.
+Log files in CSV and XLSX formats are presented under `log_collector/resource` directory.
 Please refer to [doc](https://github.com/kostmetallist/heuristics-classifier/blob/master/log_collector/README.md) for more details on the data origin.